 Limited public release of the ITAG annotation VERSION 2.3 of Solanum lycopersicum cv.
 Heinz 1706 available now

-The limited public release of the gene predictions performed by ITAG (ANNOTATION VERSION 2.3) on the assembled draft genome sequence of Solanum lycopersicum (version 2.40) is available from MIPS PlantsDB.
+The limited public release of the gene predictions performed by ITAG (ANNOTATION VERSION 2.3) on the assembled draft genome sequence of Solanum lycopersicum (version 2.40) is available from PGSB PlantsDB.

 For access to ITAG annotation VERSION 2.3 BULK DOWNLOAD files please visit SGN where you have to agree to the data usage policy.